NeoQuark/PythonMorse/README.md

 # PythonMorse
-Script that let you convert alphabet to morse and morse to alphabet
+Script that lets you convert alphabet to morse and morse to alphabet